 Finally, will going grey to be supportive of your professional goals?
 I know of many professional women in high-powered positions who would not consider going grey because they feel they would be, consciously or unconsciously, judged and leave themselves open to bias and prejudice.

-What are your tips for transitioning to grey?
+What are your tips for transitioning to grey hair?

 If you’ve followed Instagram at all, many young women are choosing to have their hair coloured grey or silver and it’s quite a social media trend.